Why Discuss Values In A Relationship?

 Read articles about values

 There are many peer-reviewed articles about personal values, as well as less formal online articles and blog posts.
-Learning more about value research and what principles other people hold and why may help you identify your own.
+Learning more about research on values and what principles other people hold and why may help you identify your own.

 Take a values survey